Place The Following Substances In Order Of Decreasing Boiling Point

 Rank ethylamine (CH3CH2NH2) and ethanol (CH3CH2OH) by boiling point.

 • Intermolecular Forces: Both compounds exhibit hydrogen bonding, dipole-dipole interactions, and London dispersion forces.
-However, O-H bonds are more polar than N-H bonds because oxygen is more electronegative than nitrogen.
+On the flip side, O-H bonds are more polar than N-H bonds because oxygen is more electronegative than nitrogen.
 This leads to stronger hydrogen bonds in alcohols compared to amines.

 • Molecular Weight: The molecular weights are similar.